leggetter/nexmo-caller-id/README.md

 		#TODO: implement method to email the results to the user
 		email_insight(phone_info, params[:email])
 		#need to return a 200 success code to Nexmo when the webhook hits our endpoint
-		#if we don't return a 200 success code, Nexmo will continue to try to hit our endpoint
+		#if we don't return a 200 success code, Nexmo will retry sending the result
 		status 200
 	end
 ...